top of page

 In addition, there are a group of expats called Los Amigos who meet at La Nueva Posada, a hotel and restaurant, on Wednesday evenings at 6:00 on the back patio area of the restaurant.
 They socialize and have a drink or two and then many head out to an area restaurant for dinner.

-Just wander about the plazas and malecons, striking up a conversation with folks.
+Or just wander about the plazas and malecons, striking up a conversation with folks.
 It's easy, folks are friendly and glad to chat.
 We've met some of our best friends that way.

 Q. I hear that there are lots of artists and musicians in Ajijic.
 Is that true?